 We held a family meeting one evening soon after this and discussed the very real possibility that God might ask us to link arms with each other and go forward alone from that point.
 We had to choose whether we would follow Him, or give in to the voices that told us we were crazy to take this path that we believed God had designed for us long, long ago.

 And every member of the family who was old enough to understand this, committed to moving forward — even if we had to do it alone.

 After that dark and lonely period, God spent the next seventeen years quickly growing our family and slowly growing, beneath us, a loving and dedicated system of support made up of friends, strangers, family, Christians, non-Christians, people of all ages, color, size, and shape.
 (A year ago, I wrote a blog post about the ways in which God has blessed us — and continues to bless us — through the giving hearts of others.
 It’s called, Emptying the Pockets of our Lives.
-That post will give you a full picture of how God has showered His love upon us through the years.
+That post will give you a fuller picture of how God has showered His love upon us through the years.
 It will add meaning to this post.)

 I wish I had the gift of expressing concepts like J. R. Miller or Susannah and Charles Spurgeon did in their timeless writings.
 But I can only say that the stark contrast of these two seasons in our lives, combined with the real-time sight of Scott driving Ethel home in front of Lucy and me, resulted in a fireworks-kind-of assurance that God will always take care of us.
 For the rest of that day, this absolute certainty that I can trust God with every aspect of our lives, pulsed vibrantly in my heart and mind.

 All those worries I have about my children as they are trying to become adults now?
 He’s got it!

 My fears every single year about providing seasonal clothing, curriculum for school, Christmas gifts for all of them?
 He’s already on it!